 People at the beach near lifeguard tower

-If you have only a small bag of stuff you want to keep safe while you go for a refreshing swim, you can even ask them if they allow leaving it in their tower.
+If you have only a small bag of stuff you want to keep safe while you go for a refreshing swim, you can ask them if they allow leaving it in their tower.
 It is always worth asking!

 Crenova 2 pack waterproof pouches